hideaki-j/crs-arena-dialogues/README.md

-CRSArena Dialogues
+CRSArena-Dial
 ===

-This repository contains dialogues collected from CRSArena, along with the tool to process them.
+This repository contains CRSArena-Dial, dialogues collected from CRS Arena, along with the tool to process them.

 ## Contents